giodestone/Hart-Keyboard/README.md

 I used [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) because I was familar with Autodesk Inventor (a similar tool) & it was free for personal use, alongside [OpenSCAD](https://openscad.org/) to use the keycap library, KeyV2

-I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad (Since 1.0 its a lot better - but rough around the edges) as both are free and don't have stupid editable file limitations like Fusion360 and strange cloud integration in places.
+I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad (much better since the 1.0 release) as both are free and don't have stupid editable file limitations like Fusion360 and strange cloud integration in places.

 ### ✏Sketching out